Quantum K-theory of Quiver Varieties and Many-Body Systems: Introduction

 \subsection{Main Results and the Structure of the Paper}

+The construction of \cite{Pushkar:2016qvw} can certainly be extended beyond Grassmannians to a large class of Nakajima quiver varieties and this is what the first part of the current work is about.

-In Section \ref{Sec:QuantumK} we review and generalize main concepts of \cite{Pushkar:2016qvw} to a general quiver variety.
+In Section \ref{Sec:QuantumK} we review and generalize main concepts of \cite{Pushkar:2016qvw} to a general situation.
 In Subsection \ref{ClassK} we remind basic notions of Nakajima quiver varieties as GIT quotients and their equivariant K-theory.
 Subsection \ref{SubsecQuasimap} is devoted to a brief review of theory of nonsingular and relative quasimaps to quiver varieties.
-Unlike stable maps, a quasimap is a combination of a certain vector bundle on a base curve, together with its section, which uses the fact that Nakajima variety is a GIT quotient.
+Unlike stable maps, the quasimap is a combination of a certain vector bundle on a base curve, together with its section, which uses the presentation of Nakajima quiver variety is a GIT quotient.
 That allows us to define in Subsections \ref{PNVSGO} and \ref{Subsec:QuantumKring} two important notions.
 The first one is the notion of a quantum tautological class, defined using pushforwards via evaluation map with a relative condition, as a deformation of the corresponding equivariant K-theory tautological class.
 The second one is the deformed product on equivariant K-theory.
 In this paper we will refer to the latter as the \textit{quantum product} and the resulting unital ring will be referred to as \textit{quantum K-theory ring}.
 This is different from a standard notion of quantum products defined using stable map theory in the K-theoretic analogue of Gromov-Witten theory.
 In the end of Section \ref{Subsec:QuantumKring} we note, that the quantum tautological classes generate the entire quantum K-theory ring.

 We would like to emphasize that in the standard K-theoretic version of Gromov-Witten approach to flag varieties (see e.g. recent results \cite{act1}, \cite{act2}), the analogue of our deformed product, known as a small quantum product, is determined by the deformation of the structure constants.

-Then a special and often complicated task, in order to describe the quantum K-ring using generators and relations, is to verify whether the structure constants are polynomials -- the property which is given for granted in the quantum cohomology.
-Here we are free of these issue and our quantum classes are generators of the ring \textit{ad hoc}.
+Then it is a formidable task in describing the quantum K-ring using generators and relations to verify whether the structure constants are polynomials in K\"ahler parameters -- the property which is given for granted in the quantum cohomology.
+Here we are free of these issue and our quantum classes are generators \textit{a priori}.